-Nymeo Federal Credit Union 2021 Annual Meeting Notice
+Nymeo Federal Credit Union 2024 Annual Meeting Notice

-Nymeo members can also RSVP by contacting Ashley Adams by phone at 240-436-4066 or email at firstname.lastname@example.org.
-After you RSVP you will receive instructions on how to join, participate and vote in the Annual Meeting.
-The login for the virtual Annual Meeting will be open at 5:50 p.m. and the business portion will begin promptly at 6:00 p.m.
+Nymeo members can RSVP by selecting the link above or by contacting Jane Murphy by phone at 240-436-4066 or email at firstname.lastname@example.org.
+After you RSVP you will receive instructions on how to attend in-person and on how to join, participate and vote virtually if you choose to prefer to attend in the virtual manner.

 Dr. Edward A. Brown has a B.A., M.S., and Ph.D. in Physics.
 He began his career as an Army Captain at the Harry Diamond Laboratories, which later became the Army Research Laboratory (ARL) and the Adelphi Laboratory Center.
 After two years in uniform and another 31 years as an Army civilian researcher and manager at ARL, Dr. Brown retired from government service and joined The MITRE Corporation where he served for 20 years supporting, advising and assisting various government agencies (including ARL) on the management of their research and development programs.

 Dr. Brown joined our credit union, then called the NBS-HDL Federal Credit Union, in 1967 and has been a member ever since.
 He served on the Board of Directors for ten years, took six years off, and he returned to the Board in 2014.
 He brings to the Board expertise in strategic planning, organizational management and many years of business leadership and expertise.